 If you have a GPS system in your car, you may already know the virtues of this tip.
 But I have a feeling that even with a computer to help many of us feel like we have to stick with major roads.
 So we sit in horrendous traffic, the sun beating through the windows, the children who have up until now been angelic whining (and let’s face it – we want to whine with them).
 Someone will have to pee.
 Someone else will be hungry.
 In the space of twenty minutes you forget why you even bothered to leave home in the first place.

 This happened to us on the last day of our Midwestern driving trip this summer.
 Soon after we crossed the border from West Virginia into Maryland we encountered a serious accident that stopped traffic altogether for 45 minutes.
+It was tragic, knowing those people would have to figure out how to calculate pain and suffering in a car accident, and how to recover from it, but we decided not to dwell too much.
 Then a little farther on, when we hit the road that would take us down to the beltway around Baltimore and then to I-95 where we would turn north and head home (there’s no direct way to drive across Maryland see) the traffic was backed up in a way that promised we’d be moving at a clip of about ten miles an hour.
 It was late afternoon and we’d been in the car since 8 a.m.
+No matter where you plan on going for your road trip, making a note of driving times you should avoid to beat la traffic, for example, could help make your journey a lot less stressful and leave you with more time to do fun things, rather than just sitting in traffic all day.

 I consulted our atlas, realized how far west we still were, and made the command decision that we would drive north into Pennsylvania and take Route 30 across the state through Gettysburg to Lancaster, where we would be in familiar territory and knew the back roads back to Delaware.
 And here’s what ensued: